Omega Psi Phi Fraternity, Inc. - Iota Chapter Scholarship

 Omega Psi Phi Fraternity, Inc. is the first fraternal organization to be founded on the campus of a historically black college.
 It was founded in 1911, on the campus of Howard University in Washington, D.C.
 The founders were three Howard University undergraduates; Edgar A. Love, Oscar J. Cooper, and Frank Coleman.
 Joining them was their faculty adviser, Dr. Ernest E. Just.
 From the initials of the Greek phrase meaning, “friendship is essential to the soul,” the name Omega Psi Phi was derived.
 That phrase was selected as the motto.
 Manhood, Scholarship, Perseverance, and Uplift were adopted as the Cardinal Principles.
 Iota Chapter was officially established in Chicago on Nov.
 1, 1923.
 After 1981, due to a lack of undergraduate members in Chicago, Iota’s status remained inactive for nearly 14 years.
 On Feb.
 15, 1995, the International Headquarters reactivated Iota’s intermediate status.
 On July 1995, Iota was granted re-chartering as a graduate chapter after the fraternity eliminated the intermediate designation.

 Each year the Iota Chapter awards academic scholarships to select high school seniors who will attend a four-year college or university.
 The scholarship application packet is distributed annually to high school counselors.
-Awards will be presented at the Annual Scholarship Luncheon on June 20, 2019.
+Awards will be presented at the Annual Scholarship Luncheon on June 18, 2020 (subject to change).
 Iota Chapter is committed to identifying and awarding scholarships to deserving students who will be furthering their education by enrolling at an accredited college or university.

 Website: Omega Psi Phi – Iota Chapter Scholarship